global-synchronizer-foundation/cips/isegall-governance-changes/cip-XXXX.md

 As the Super Validators developed experience with on-ledger voting, we realized that the current implementation is too complex, error-prone, and hard to reason about.
-We've encountered multiple cases where votes with mistakes have been created, that could have been avoided with more intuitive processes, or at least cleared out from the pipeline once a mistake has been identified, thus making it easier to create a new one with no such mistakes.
+We've encountered multiple cases where vote proposals with mistakes have been submitted.
+These mistakes could have been avoided with more intuitive processes, or at least cleared out from the pipeline once a mistake has been identified, thus making it easier to create a new one with no such mistakes.